-As the metaverse gains more traction among fashion brands, the concept is gradually becoming more democratized.
+As the metaverse gains more traction among Product Design Online, the concept is gradually becoming more democratized.
 Fashion and luxury houses are venturing into the new virtual possibilities with novel marketing campaigns where it is seemingly easy to buy digital clothes and products, attend fashion shows, interact with other users and even become the owner of a piece of the digital terrain.

 Along similar lines, the online product designer helps fashion and luxury companies to offer top-notch customer service to their buyers and make shopping more fun.
 The customized solution helps brands and retailers to let their customers select, customize, and preview the products using 3d technology.